geroalexander/librai/README.md

 # Librai

-Dont judge a book by its cover, we'll do it for you.
+Don't judge a book by its cover, we'll judge it for you.